 Additionally, Florida Statute § 732.108 notes that children born out of wedlock are entitled to the same benefits as legitimate children.
 However, this can become complicated.
 One way to ensure all of your children get the benefits you want is to clearly outline your intentions in writing.
 This is where a Kissimmee estate planning lawyer can help you understand your legal rights.

-How Bogin, Munns & Munns Can Help You
+How an Estate Planning Attorney in Kissimmee, FL, From Bogin, Munns & Munns Can Help You

 We can also provide assistance by: